 The film begins with a man wandering in the country.
 He finds a woman dressed in white and they begin to kiss, eventually falling on the grass.
-The man takes the woman dressed in white to meet an older woman who rejects her.
+The man takes the woman dressed in white to meet an older woman who rejects her and makes her leave.
 He goes looking for the woman in white and sees that she has duck legs, he falls and dies while she places a small brown sack by his chest.
 The film then shows men carrying his body to his burial while the older woman cries behind the funeral procession and the woman in white watches hiding in a corner.
-When the body is left alone, the woman in white approaches him and takes the brown sack back.
+When the body is left alone, the woman in white approaches him and takes the brown sack back and leaves.

 "A fickle (or is it haunted?!) elevator disrupts a man’s daily routine, ending tragically in a stairwell."
 Chicago Film Archives